nextcloud/news/README.md

 ### Installing from archive
 * Go to the [ownCloud News GitHub releases page](https://github.com/owncloud/news/releases) and download the latest release/archive to your server
+* Starting with 7.2.0, there are two different releases: **news.tar.gz** and **Source code**.
+The first one requires no additional steps, the second one requires you to install the dependencies and compile the JavaScript.
+Choose the first one if you don't want to work on the code.
 * On your server, check if there is a folder called **owncloud/apps/news**.
 If there is one, delete it.
 * Extract the downloaded archive to the **owncloud/apps/** folder.
 * Remove the version from the extracted folder (e.g. rename **owncloud/apps/news-4.0.3/** to **owncloud/apps/news/**
-* Change to the directory and run the following command to install the libaries and compile the JavaScript (requires node >5.6, npm, curl, make and which):
+* If you are a version greater than or equal to 7.2.0 and downloaded the **Source code** zip or tar.gz, you need to install the JavaScript and PHP dependencies and compile the JavaScript first.
+On your terminal, change into the **owncloud/apps/news/** directory and run the following command (requires node >5.6, npm, curl, make and which):

     make